 Here is something else that makes my heart happy.
 A very dear young woman in our church gifted me with this painting on Sunday.
 She actually painted it based on one of my sunset photos on Still Waters Pond:

 She is learning to paint with watercolors and said she struggled a bit in getting it just right to her liking, but I love it.
 This young woman is currently going through a lot of issues in her family...her father has terminal cancer, her mother is not well at all and has some deep emotional issues, and her own daughter is getting married next month and so she is planning a wedding while in the process of being a care-giver for her parents, (and praying that her father is well enough to be able to attend the wedding and watch his granddaughter get married) and balancing that with her own life with her husband.
-The painting is good therapy for her, but I honestly don't know how she finds the time to anything extra.
+The painting is good therapy for her, but I honestly don't know how she finds the time to do anything extra.
 This young woman's name is Nicole, and if you have a moment to lift her and her family up in your thoughts and prayers, I know she would appreciate it.

-Yes, the Sand Hill Crane couple are still nesting, and the still take turns sitting on the nest and then coming to our shore looking for a handful of seeds to eat for a snack to help sustain them.
+Yes, the Sand Hill Crane couple are still nesting, and they still take turns sitting on the nest and then coming to our shore looking for a handful of seeds to eat for a snack to help sustain them.
 It has become a regular daily event to have each one of them show up at our back door waiting for us to appear and throw out some seeds.
 So we do, but it is just a little supplement to what they are able to get from around the pond, which is actually much better for them.
 But we enjoy the little interaction we have with them, and they seem to appreciate it too.

 I just hiked around to the other side of the pond to see if I could catch them changing the guard on the nest, but I just can't seem to hit the right time.
 There's mother Crane resting peacefully on her nest as per usual: